DataDog/dogstatsd-csharp-client/README.md

 ## Unix domain socket support

 The version 6 (and above) of the Agent accepts packets through a Unix Socket datagram connection.
-Details about the advantages of using UDS over UDP are available in [Datadog DogStatsD Unix Socket documentation](https://docs.datadoghq.com/developers/dogstatsd/unix_socket/).
+Details about the advantages of using UDS over UDP are available in the [Datadog DogStatsD Unix Socket documentation](https://docs.datadoghq.com/developers/dogstatsd/unix_socket/).

 You can use unix domain socket protocol by setting `StatsdServerName` property to `unix://YOUR_FULL_PATH`, for example `unix:///tmp/dsd.socket`.
 Note that there are three `/` as the path of the socket is `/tmp/dsd.socket`.